EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Abstract

 \section{Abstract}

 The increasing memory demand of the Key-Value (KV) cache poses a significant bottleneck for Large Language Models (LLMs) in long-context applications.
-Existing low-rank compression methods often rely on irreversible parameter transformations, sacrificing the flexibility to switch back to full-precision inference when memory is abundant.
-In this paper, we propose EchoKV, a flexible KV cache compression scheme that enables on-demand transitions between standard and compressed inference.
-Unlike traditional compression-decompression paradigms, EchoKV utilizes a lightweight network to reconstruct the residual KV components from a partial subset, leveraging intrinsic inter-layer and intra-layer similarities among attention heads.
-We further introduce a two-stage fine-tuning strategy that allows for rapid, low-cost training (e.g., ~1 A100 GPU-hour for a 7B model).
-Experimental results on LongBench and RULER demonstrate that EchoKV consistently outperforms existing methods across various compression ratios while maintaining high throughput for short-context scenarios.
+Existing low-rank KV compression methods reduce this footprint by modifying model projections, limiting the flexibility to switch back to standard full-cache inference when sufficient memory is available.
+In this paper, we propose EchoKV, a flexible KV cache compression framework that supports on-demand transitions from full KV caching to compressed caching.
+Unlike traditional compression-decompression paradigms, EchoKV utilizes a lightweight network to reconstruct the discarded KV components from a partial subset, exploiting intrinsic inter-layer and intra-layer similarities among attention heads.
+We further introduce a lightweight two-stage fine-tuning strategy, requiring only a few minutes on a single A100 GPU for a 7B model.
+Experimental results on LongBench and RULER demonstrate that EchoKV consistently outperforms existing methods across multiple compression ratios and backbone models while preserving the throughput of full-cache inference in short-context scenarios.